-A weapons case, like a drug case, often has a search and seizure issue that can be exploited.
-Additionally, your attorney must examine whether the state can affirmatively link the client to the weapon, and look for a defense that may justify the client’s possession of the weapon.
+A weapons case, like a drug case, often has search and seizure issues that deserve investigation.
+Additionally, your attorney must examine whether the state can affirmatively link the client to the weapon and look for a defense that may justify the client’s possession of the weapon.
 There are many defenses provided under Texas law.

 Unless you have a license to carry, it is unlawful to carry handguns in Texas unless you are on your own premises or if you are en-route to a vehicle or watercraft that you own/is under your control.
 If you obtain a permit, Texas law allows you to carry a handgun so long as the gun is concealed and you do not carry the gun into bars, schools, churches, hospitals, or other sensitive locations.

 Of course, even if you have a license, it is considered illegal to carry a handgun if you are engaged in criminal activity, are a member of a gang, or have been prohibited by law from possessing a firearm.